jonathanvdc/skeleshare-cgo26-artifact/README.md

 This repository provides a Docker image and automated evaluation harness for **SkeleShare**, the technique introduced in the CGO '26 paper *SkeleShare: Algorithmic Skeletons and Equality Saturation for Hardware Resource Sharing.*

-SkeleShare is a fully automated system for **resource allocation and hardware sharing** in functional FPGA compilation.
+SkeleShare is a fully automated system for resource allocation and hardware sharing in functional FPGA compilation.
 It combines:

-- a **multi-abstraction skeleton IR**,
+- a multi-abstraction skeleton IR,
-- **equality saturation** to explore all legal transformation sequences,
+- equality saturation to explore all legal transformation sequences,
-- a **solver‑based extractor** that jointly decides allocation and sharing under device constraints,
+- a solver‑based extractor that jointly decides allocation and sharing under device constraints,
-- and a structured **lowering pipeline** that targets the SHIR compiler and Intel FPGA toolchains.
+- and a structured lowering pipeline that targets the SHIR compiler and Intel FPGA toolchains.

 The Docker image in this artifact reproduces the paper's main results, which are found in Table III.
 VHDL code for all experiments can be generated using a single command inside the container, and results are written to the local `results/` directory for inspection and further processing.